ArchiveAbout

 (Aside) Leveraging AI for Blog Content

 Most of this change was written by Codex, and finished up by Cursor.
 Cursor did a much better job actually running and fixing the errors in the build.
-When I joined Super.com, my current employer, I rewrote this entire blog in React to help me learn it.
-I'd been writing production code in Angular for years so at least it wasn't a big jump.
+When I joined Super.com, my current employer, I rewrote this entire SSG blog engine from Pelican into React + Next as a learning exercise.
+I'd been writing production code in Angular for years so it wasn't a big jump.
 I've picked at this blog over the years, but purely as an engine to keep my skills sharp since I'm a senior leader now and spend most of my days in meetings or planning technical and organizational strategy.
 This is the first blog post in a long time.

-Have feeling about the idea of AI being used for this sort of thing?
+Have feelings about the idea of AI being used for this sort of thing?
 I'd love to hear your thoughts.
 You can find my socials on the about page.

 How the rendering works